mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 I'm going to use the *sku field for my shard key*.
 Before *sharding*, I need to ensure that the *selected key or keys that compose my shard key are supported by an index*.
 So let's create an *index on sku using db.products.createIndex( { "sku": 1 } )*.
-So here, I'm creating the *index on sku*, and I have specified ascending here.
+So here, I'm creating the *index on sku*, and I have specified ascending here (1).
 It's not super important.
-And you can see here that I now have this additional index on sku.
-Remember that all collections have an index on ID by default.
-Finally, I'm going to shard the collection using the next I just specified.
+And you can see here that I now have this additional *index on sku*.
+Remember that all collections have an *index on ID by default*.
+Finally, I'm going to *shard the collection* using the *index I just specified*.

 ```javascript
 // Create an index on sku: